 "Under the microscope, I found that snowflakes were miracles of beauty; and it seemed a shame that this beauty should not be seen and appreciated by others.
 Every crystal was a masterpiece of design and no one design was ever repeated., When a snowflake melted, that design was forever lost.
 Just that much beauty was gone, without leaving any record behind." - Wilson A. Bentley

 It doesn't take much viewing of snowflake images to become totally fascinated by them.
-If you want to see more try this site and this site and try this animation too.
-Bentley also compiled a book of his snowflake pictures called Snow Crystals and Kenneth Libbrecht, who was the photographer for the snowflake images on U.S. holiday stamps last year, has several books out with gorgeous photography.
+If you want to see more try this site.
+Bentley also compiled a book of his snowflake pictures called Snow Crystals and Kenneth Libbrecht, who was the photographer for the snowflake images on U.S. holiday stamps lin 2006, has several books out with gorgeous photography.
 I like The Little Book of Snowflakes the best.

 If you're in an area where it snows maybe you'd like to try your hand at identifying different types of snowflakes.
 Take a dark piece of paper (or use your coat sleeve) and a magnifying glass and when a snowflake lands on you look quickly at the shape and see if you can identify it using this chart.

 Enjoy your snowflakes!

 *This post may include affiliate links.
 If you make a purchase through

 this link I will receive a small commission without it costing you